packman1783/training-exercise-A.L2.5-notification-prduser/README.md

 **Spring Boot service working with entity User and Account**

 The User Service is responsible for CRUD operations with users.
-After creating or deleting a user, the service generates a NotificationEvent and sends it to the user.notifications Kafka topic.
+After creating or deleting user, the service generates NotificationEvent and sends it to the user.notifications Kafka topic.
+(Another part is Notification Service which separate processing events from Kafka and sending email notifications)
 Both microservices use a common infrastructure stack deployed via Docker Compose and local postreSQL.

 zookeeper - coordination for Kafka